codingcatgirl/choo/docs/choo/models.rst

     .. attribute:: currency

-        The name or abbreviation of the currency.
+        **Not None.** The name or abbreviation of the currency.

-    .. attribute:: level_name⁰
+    .. attribute:: level_name

         How a level is named at this network.

     .. attribute:: single

-        The single ticket as :py:class:`TicketData`.
+        **Not None.** The single ticket as :py:class:`TicketData`.

-    .. attribute:: bike⁰
+    .. attribute:: bike

         The single ticket as :py:class:`TicketData`.

     .. attribute:: other

-        Other available tickets as a dictionary with the name of the tickets as keys and :py:class:`TicketData` objects as values.
+        **Not None.** Other available tickets as a dictionary with the name of the tickets as keys and :py:class:`TicketData` objects as values.